AlexUdekwu/FirstprojectSql/starting_with_questions.md

 SQL Queries:

-SELECT city,
+SELECT city, country,
-	   country,
-       totaltransactionrevenue
+totaltransactionrevenue,
 FROM all_sessions
 WHERE totaltransactionrevenue IS NOT NULL
      AND city NOT LIKE '%demo%'
      AND city NOT LIKE '%set%'
 ORDER BY 3 DESC
 LIMIT 5;